vparitskiy/COM3D2.ScriptTranslationTool/README.md

 ## How to add/edit translations

-- Translations are located in the ``Caches`` folde, feel free to edit them as you please.
+- Translations are located in the ``Caches`` folder, feel free to edit them as you please.
 Keep in mind that the program will always choose manual translations over official over machine.
 One line per sentence with this format ``Japanese[tab]English``.